Is Winter coming?

 I love travelling at any time of year (obviously), but I’m particularly fond of travelling in the colder months for lots of reasons, and maybe I can convince you that you don’t need to sit at home for the next six months until it’s warm to travel again.

-Luckily, travelling in Europe in winter and the shoulder seasons or off-season travel months from September to April turned out to be fantastic!
+Luckily, travelling in Europe during the months of September to April, known as the shoulder seasons or off-season, turned out to be fantastic!
 I’d even go so far as to say that the best time to visit Europe is winter.

 So what’s the deal?
 Why should you try and travel more in autumn and winter in Europe?

 This one is kind of cheating.
 I just said how much I love travelling in the colder seasons, and now I’m telling you to chase the summer in Europe in the off-season.

 The thing is, September/October or March/April is one of the best times to travel in Europe.
 During this time, many of the southern parts of Europe still have warm weather, definitely better than somewhere like the UK.

 It’s also often a cheaper time to travel to sunnier climes as fewer people choose to go abroad since it’s just outside of the high season and school is in session.
 I’d go as far as to rank September as the best month to explore Europe, but then, it is my birthday!

 If you’re not ready to put away your summer dresses, short-shorts, and jandals/flip-flops/thongs by September, then head to places like Spain in winter, Portugal (try Lisbon in the off-season!), Greece and Croatia.